Do You Feel Unemployable?

 Within a couple of years, he’d hired staff and was earning a 6-figure income.
 He built a stable business with over $650,000 in sales.

-That was 40+ years ago.
+That was over 40 years ago.
 He stuck with it and created a great life for himself.
-He put his kids through university and started to reflect on his experience.
-He decided to help others create fulfilling jobs for themselves by writing a book called Cleanlots: America’s Simplest Business.
+He later reflected on his experience and decided to help others create fulfilling jobs for themselves by writing a book called Cleanlots: America’s Simplest Business.
 He’s now spent over 10 years refining the book and coaching people to do what he did.

 He’d like you to consider self-employment as a way to create a life you love.